bmos/FG-Ammunition-Manager/README.md

 # PFRPG Ammunition Manager
-This extension aids in tracking whether ranged weapons are loaded.
-To do this, it adds a checkbox to the left of the ammo label on the weapons section of the actions tab.
+This extension aids in tracking whether some ranged weapons are loaded and assists in ammo tracking for all ranged weapons.
-This checkbox is only shown for some weapons (those with 'firearm', 'crossbow', 'javelin', 'ballista', 'windlass', 'pistol', 'rifle', or 'loadaction' in the weapon name).
+To do this, it adds a checkbox to the left of the ammo label on the weapons section of the actions tab; this checkbox is only shown for some weapons (those with 'firearm', 'crossbow', 'javelin', 'ballista', 'windlass', 'pistol', 'rifle', or 'loadaction' in the weapon name).
-Loading the weapon will post a message to chat to help monitor the action-economy.
+Loading these weapon will post a message to chat to help monitor the action-economy.
 Attacks made with these weapons without loading first will post a message to chat.
 Attacking will mark-off ammunition automatically.
 Attacking will post to chat if there is no ammunition available or if the final arrow is used.